Your Education Goals

 - If eligible (Ch 30, Ch 35, Ch 1606) and you want to request advanced pay, the NOI must be in 45 days prior to the first day of the term.
 We recommend discussing advanced pay with the VETS Office if you are not familiar with it.

-- If using Tuition Assistance, notify VETS Office when submitting your NOI in the notes section.
+- If using Tuition Assistance, notify UM's Military and Veterans Services Office when submitting your NOI in the notes section.
 (VA Education benefits and TA CANNOT be used for the same class)

 Step 5.
 Veterans Only Military Transcripts